Horse engine: Designs, terms, and output

 Many horse-engine houses were built in Britain in the late 18th and early 19th centuries.
 Relative to 1-horse and 2-horse powers, they could provide larger amounts of power through larger teams.
 Powering threshing machines was one of their main applications.
-They were not portable, but the farm culture of Britain was well suited to their stationary nature, as farming communities tended to be organized around villages.
+They were not portable but were commonly erected in a purpose-built barn known as the gin-gang The farm culture of Britain was well suited to their stationary nature, as farming communities tended to be organized around villages.
 In North America, portable horse powers were more usual, with family farms spread far and wide.
 Even in cases where equipment was not owned by each farm—for example, owned jointly in co-ops or hired on a custom (job) basis—it tended to be portable, moving from farm to farm over country roads.

 In the 19th century, even boats were powered by horse engines.
 Team boats were popular for river ferries.

 Circa 1828, the Westminster Cracker Factory's machinery was powered by horse engine; steam power followed, and by 1922, the bakery was electrified.

 Wendel (2004) provides contemporary drawings from advertisements.